-But eating out in Bordeaux is more than about local ingredients and handed-down recipes its also about being a port for a large empire that brought food (and cooks) from Polynesia, North, and west Africa, the Caribbean, Louisiana, Quebec and south-east asia.
-Moroccan tagine restaurants rub shoulders with Irish pubs and Vietnamese noodle shops while just down the street are Fin-de-Ciecle restaurants and street corner creperie.
+But eating out in Bordeaux is more than about local ingredients and handed-down recipes: it’s also about being a port for a large empire that brought food (and cooks) from Polynesia, North and West Africa, the Caribbean, Louisiana, Quebec and south-east asia.
+Moroccan tagine restaurants rub shoulders with Irish pubs and Vietnamese noodle shops, while just down the street are Fin-de-Siècle restaurants and street corner crêperies.

-If you venture outside of the city you are faced with the choice of solid bourgeois cuisine at small town restaurants or ’menu du terroir’ at the Hôtel Les Feuilles d’Acanthe or the cuisine Landaise of Marie-Jo at Uzeste (Sous la tonnelle) or simple fish restaurants at Blaye, Cap Feret or Arcachon.
+If you venture outside of the city, you are faced with the choice of solid bourgeois cuisine at small town restaurants, or ’menu du terroir’ at the Hôtel Les Feuilles d’Acanthe, or the cuisine Landaise of Marie-Jo at Uzeste (Sous la tonnelle), or simple fish restaurants at Blaye, Cap Ferret or Arcachon.
 Bazas of course boasts its own breed of beef while everywhere there is confit de canard, foie gras and frites maison cooked in goose fat.

 And if for a special meal you seek something a little more elegant, a little more traditional – Le Chapon Fin has occupied the same premises for more than 150 years and offers a wine list that compliments its menu of haute cuisine, in a setting that has been updated but not modernised.

-On the other hand, if your tastes run to more basic fayre and vin de table then this establishment above in Rue St Francois is open 7 days a week.
+On the other hand, if your tastes run to more basic fayre and vin de table, then the establishment in Rue St Francois that owns the chalkboard above is open 7 days a week.

-Cafe Des Artistes at the junction of Rue St Catherine and Cours Victor Hugo – long established, easy to find location. big salads are its forté.
+Café Des Artistes at the junction of Rue Ste Catherine and Cours Victor Hugo – long established, easy to find location.
+Big salads are its forte.
 The house salad includes just about everything that could be categorised as a salad ingredient.
-An outside seat gives a great view of passing pedestrians and la vie Bordelais.
+An outside seat gives a great view of passing pedestrians and la vie Bordelaise.

-The Miranda Sisters – is on — street just off place St Michel.
+The Miranda Sisters – is on Rue Maubec, just off place St Michel.
 The street entrance is a bar and you walk through this to reach the restaurant behind.
 Ignore the clientele of the bar – they have had hard lives and do not see many visitors.
 The sisters do not do charm and bonhommie – they do not need to as they know theirs is the best value four courses with wine that can be purchased in Bordeaux.
-When offered a choice of red or rosé choose the red.
+When offered a choice of red or rosé, choose the red.

 The menus are written up on chalkboards on the walls.
 Beware any offer of salted cod – the Portuguese like their cod salted.
-The soup is basic but nourishing. the entrees excellent, the main courses a basic meat and choice of rice/frites/steamed potatoes/haricot verts.
-Desserts are standard cheap restaurant sweets or a cheese.
-If Roquefort is on offer it teams well with the last of the red wine as you drain the bottle.
+The soup is basic but nourishing, the entrees excellent, the main courses a basic meat with choice of rice/frites/steamed potatoes/haricot verts.
+Desserts are standard cheap restaurant sweets, or a cheese.
+If Roquefort is on offer, it teams well with the last of the red wine as you drain the bottle.
 Coffee is extra and the bill is either 11 or 12 euros depending on which sister you flirt with.

 France does not get more authentic than this.
 Enjoy it for what it is.

-Le Grilladin St Pierre – is in the quartier St Pierre in fact just opposite the church’s front door. it has no indoor tables so the choice is dining under the stars in a square where the atmosphere gets better and better as the night falls.
-Their menu includes three prix fixe menus that include child – friendly simple dishes, a fish menu and a third that is a little more up-scale.
+Le Grilladin St Pierre – is in the quartier St Pierre, in fact just opposite the church’s front door.
+It has no indoor tables so the choice is dining under the stars in a square where the atmosphere gets better and better as the night falls.
+Their menu includes three prix fixe menus that include child-friendly simple dishes, a fish menu, and a third one that is a little more up-scale.
 Good location, pleasant service and especially if you are feeding a family then very good value.
 Whats not to like?
-Perhaps not one for that little intimate dinner a deux but then if seduction is on your agenda you need to be prepared to part with more cash.
+Perhaps not one for that little intimate dinner à deux but then if seduction is on your agenda, you need to be prepared to part with more cash.